mmkke/GMRI/PROTOTYPE.md

 ### Check Distribution of Features

-The feature columns where plotted as histograms to visually assess the distributions.
+The feature columns were plotted as histograms to visually assess the distributions.

 <img src="figs/value_dist.png" width=800>
 <img src="figs/amount_dist.png" width=800>

 ### Transform Value Features

-THe value columns appeared close to normally distributed.
+The value columns appeared close to normally distributed.
 However, the quantity distributions appeared skewed so we implemented a log transformation to try to produce more normally distributed data.
 The results of that transformation can be seen below.

 <img src="figs/amount_log_dist.png" width=800>

 ### Set Time Frame

-We selected a timeframe of 10 year period from 01/2014 to 01/2024.
-This time frame was designed to capture all available data after the collapse of the New England Groundfishery resulted in a major change in import trends.
-Our focus was specifically on trade and price dynamics from countries fishing the Barents Sea within the post 2013 paradigm.
+We selected a timeframe of the 10 year period from 01/2014 to 01/2024.
+This time frame was selected to capture all available data after the collapse of the New England Groundfishery, which resulted in a major change in Import trends.
+Our focus was specifically on trade and price dynamics from countries fishing in the Barents Sea within the post-2013 paradigm.

 ```python
     ### Set Time Frame